julieluangpraxay/c0723-code-solutions/javascript-primitives-and-variables/javascript-primitives-and-variables-quiz-notes.md

 - What is the purpose of variables?

 A variable is a “named storage” for data.
-We can use variables to store goodies, visitors, and other data.
+We can use variables to store data.

 - How do you **declare** a variable?